Born: February 20, 1965

 In 1996, he landed a lead role in the powerful TV movie Bastard out of Carolina, playing an abusive stepfather, then returned to the big screen with roles in Sleepers(1996) opposite Robert De Niro, and Deep Impact (1998), with Robert Duvall.
 In Mystery, Alaska (1999) he took a crash course to learn to play hockey for his role in the film, which starred Russell Crowe.

 He teamed up again with Julianna Margulies in the thriller Ghost Ship (2002) and played the misguided Leonard in the critically-acclaimed House of Sand and Fog (2003), opposite Jennifer Connelly.
 In 2011, he played a key role in J.J.
-Abrams' sci-fi thriller Super 8.
-He most recently appeared in the Steve Jobs biopic Jobs (2013).
+Abrams' sci-fi thriller Super 8 (2011) then appeared in the Steve Jobs biopic Jobs (2013).